Supreme Court of the United States

 At Conference — Mar 20, 2026

-Illinois's ban on carrying a firearm on public transit — buses and trains — even with a valid concealed carry permit
+Illinois's ban on carrying a firearm on public transit — buses, trains, and the subway — even with a valid concealed carry permit

 Where things stand

 The 7th Circuit upheld Illinois's ban in September 2025, calling crowded public transit a "sensitive place" where carry can be restricted.
-Petitioners filed their reply brief March 3, 2026 and the case is now distributed for the March 20, 2026 conference — the Court's next scheduled vote on whether to take it.
+Petitioners filed their reply brief March 3, 2026.
+The case is now distributed for the March 20, 2026 conference — the Court's next scheduled opportunity to vote on whether to take the case.
+Orders are expected Monday, March 23.

 Potential impact

-A ruling against Illinois would make it much harder to ban guns on public transit.
-More broadly, this would help define what counts as a "sensitive place" — a major open question from the Court's 2022 Bruen decision that affects gun restrictions in schools, government buildings, stadiums, and more.
+If accepted and ruled unconstitutional, states and cities would have a much harder time banning guns on public transit.
+More broadly, a ruling would help define what qualifies as a "sensitive place" — a major unresolved question from the Court's 2022 Bruen decision that affects gun restrictions in schools, government buildings, stadiums, and more.

 Timeline (from official SCOTUS docket)